Mozammel-Haq/Job-Board/README.md

 ### For Job Seekers
 - **Smart Search** - Find jobs by title, company, or keywords
-- **Advanced Filtering** - Filter by category, location, and employment type
+- **Scalable Filtering** - Dynamic filters for categories, locations, and employment types with a searchable dropdown for 100+ locations
+- **Dynamic Category Counts** - Real-time job counts for each category on the home page
 - **Detailed Job Pages** - View complete job descriptions, requirements, and benefits
 - **Easy Applications** - Submit applications with resume links and cover notes
 - **Responsive Design** - Seamless experience across all devices